emcezet/sv-tools/README.md

 Tools for SystemVerilog HDL development.

+## Dependencies
+Python 3.6.5.

+ply-3.11  - Can be obtained via python3-pip.

 ## Setup

-Requires no installation.

-Python 3.6.5.
 Tested on Windows Subsystem for Linux - Ubuntu 18.04.

 TODO: Run setup.py to update credentials: full name of the author and author's company for licensing templates.